Geevor Tin Mine

 Description

-The surface area around the old headframe is very interesting.
-The headframe itself is of impressive size, at its foot is a small building with cafe and museum.
+The surface area around the old headframe is quite interesting.
+The headframe itself is of impressive size, at its foot are several buildings which are part of the museum.
+The museum is named Hard Rock Museum, a reference to the mining style which is called hard rock mining.
+It was newly constructed in 2008 in the formerly empty Top Fitting Shop, where underground locomotives and machinery had been repaired.
 It shows mining tools and historic documents and pictures.
 There are many products on display which were made of the tin from Geevor.
-A 3D model of the mine and a film give an impression of the size of this mine.
+A 3D model of the mine and a film give an impression of the impressive size of this mine.
+There is an exhibition of Cornish Mine Images by photographer Simon Jones.
+The Oral History Archive with recordings of miners telling about the past times is available online only.
+Rather new is the Crosscut Dispersed Series, an audiovisual installation designed to recreate the noise and darkness of a working mine.